 Growing up, Adam Hanley was always interested in the power of the mind.
 As the grandson of a preacher, he became intrigued by the combination of both spirituality and therapy as a tool for healing.

-“That’s when the mindfulness practice became more of a practical direction for me,” Hanley said about the end of his playing career.
+“That’s when mindfulness practice became more of a central focus for me,” Hanley said about deciding to step away from basketball.
 “It was a way of dealing with some of the physical discomfort as well as some of the confusion about what comes next.”

-Realizing he could no longer rely on his athletic skill set for his profession, Hanley enrolled in FSU’s Counseling Psychology Program and was guided by former professor and mindfulness therapy expert Eric Garland.
-Under Garland’s watchful tutelage, Hanley discovered that he could make a career out of teaching mindfulness practices for those who experience chronic pain.
+Realizing he could no longer rely on his athletic skill set for his profession, Hanley enrolled in FSU’s Counseling Psychology Program and was guided by former professor and mindfulness therapy expert Dr. Eric Garland.
+Under Garland’s watchful tutelage, Hanley discovered that he could make a career out of teaching mindfulness practices to people struggling with chronic pain.

-“We see pretty dramatic decreases in the dose of opioids that folks are taking as that treatment ends,” Hanley said.
-“We also see that treatment fundamentally changing the way some of the brain works.”
+“We see pretty dramatic decreases in the dose of opioids that folks are taking as a result of completing the MORE treatment,” Hanley said.
+“We also see that mindfulness changes the way their brain reacts to pain and opioid cues.”

-Participants in Hanley’s study are hooked up to an Electroencephalogram (EEG) device that measures electrical activity in their brain.
-Some studies have shown that during a self-guided mindfulness practice, low-frequency brain waves known as theta waves form because of the patient’s deep relaxation, reaching the front part of their brain — a possible predictor of less opioid use.
+Participants in Hanley’s studies are hooked up to an Electroencephalogram (EEG) device that measures electrical activity in their brain.
+Some studies have shown that during a self-guided mindfulness practice, low-frequency brain waves known as theta waves form in the front part of their brain as the patient moves deeper into a state of meditation.
+This theta activity predicts less opioid use months later.

-“We’re changing the person’s relationship with their pain medication as well as their physiology,” Hanley added.
-“That helps them feel better and use less pain medication months into the future.”
+“We’re working to change the person’s relationship with their pain and reconnect them with those things that matter most,” Hanley added.
+“That helps them feel better physically and use less pain medication months into the future.”

 Hanley recently published research on MORE’s ability to combat opioid cravings that suggests the therapy is a promising tool to fight a crisis that resulted in more than 80,000 deaths in the United States in 2024.
 The study shows MORE teaches mindfulness skills to regulate opioid cravings, relieve pain and recover the ability to savor natural healthy pleasure, joy and meaning in life.